nitishbagul/where-is-it-node-capstone/README.md

 ## Functionality
 The app's functionality includes:
 * Every User has the ability to create an account that stores information unique to them
-* User can Add Entries, Update Entries, and Delete Entries
+* User can Add, delete and update - Items, Places, Areas and Categories
-* User can sort entries by: Date & Type (Read, Seen, Performed)
+* User can search items and places

 ## Technology
 * Front-End: HTML5 | CSS3 | JavaScript ES6 | jQuery